-- 7.57 National planning policy has long acknowledged that certain agricultural and forestry activities may require a worker to live close to the site.
-Where this is justified, it is crucial that any housing provided is subject to strict criteria and conditions to ensure they are only used for the accommodation of essential workers. - 7.58 Agricultural and forestry workers' dwellings will not be permitted on holdings where other dwellings on or closely connected with that holding have recently been disposed of, for example, by sale or by removal of restrictive conditions so that the dwelling can be let out on the open rental market. - 7.59 The size restriction of 100 square metres is consistent with Policy SP21 and seeks to ensure that the size of a worker's dwelling is commensurate with the needs of the holding.
-Permitted development rights to provide further accommodation will normally be removed by condition.
+- 7.60 National planning policy has long acknowledged that certain agricultural and forestry activities may require a worker to live close to the site.
+Where this is justified, it is crucial that any housing provided is subject to strict criteria and conditions to ensure they are only used for the accommodation of essential workers. - 7.61 Agricultural and forestry workers' dwellings will not be permitted on holdings where other dwellings on or closely connected with that holding have recently been disposed of, for example, by sale or by removal of restrictive conditions so that the dwelling could be let out on the open rental market. - 7.62 The size restriction of 100 square metres is consistent with Policy SP21 and seeks to ensure that the size of a worker's dwelling is commensurate with the needs of the holding.
+Permitted development rights to provide further accommodation will normally be removed by use of planning conditions.